heremaps/xyz-documentation/docs/cli/cli.md

 !!! tip "Use streaming for faster upload"

-    Using streaming via the `-s` option will significantly reduce the time required to upload GeoJSON files.
+    Using streaming via the `upload -s` option will significantly reduce the time required to upload GeoJSON files.
 The default non-streaming mode is useful for troubleshooting.

 ##### Upload a CSV file